ori-drs/ublox_driver/README.md

 You can find a description of all messages in [the u-blox F9 interface description](https://content.u-blox.com/sites/default/files/documents/u-blox-F9-HPG-1.32_InterfaceDescription_UBX-22008968.pdf).

-To change the current settings, install GPSd/ubxtool, as described [above](#receiver-configuration).
+To change the current settings, install _u-center_ or _GPSd/ubxtool_, as described [above](#receiver-configuration).

 If you use _u-center_, start the graphical user interface, connect the receiver via the left-most button, open the _Messages View_ and enable/disable messages by right-clicking on them.
 Next, head to the _Configuration View_, select _CFG_, then _Save current configuration_, then _Send_ to save these settings to the flash on-board the F9P module.

 If you use `ubxtool`, then first make sure that you can read and write to the receiver with: